itsukiogami/injectStar/README.md

 # Artificial Star Test for hscPipe
 This repositry describes a method for calculating a detection completeness using artificial stars in hscPipe 6 and beyond.
 The latest version of `injectStar.py` is version 4.
+If you prepare a paper using this injectStar.py, please cite [Ogami et al. (2024a)](https://ui.adsabs.harvard.edu/abs/2024arXiv240100668O/abstract).

 ## Flow of obtaining detection completeness
 0. As with other hscPipe commands, run `setup-hscpipe` or `setup hscPipe 8.4`.